justinblake1532-create/notes/4.0_Access_Controls/4.16/ActiveDirectory.md

 * <ins>Domain Controllers</ins> -> The devices that centralize all IT assets
 * AD allows for easier security configurations; easy to organzie resources in general
 * Easily copy the AD database/domain controller
 * Able to assign user specific rights/privileges
+* Scaling resources more efficiently